Help give others their dream vacation while running your own business.

 You can finance the purchase of an RV park with a commercial loan that’s secured by the property.
 However, as these properties are generally seen as specialized security, some lenders may classify them as high-risk investments.
 That means higher down payments of 25% to 30% of the property’s value.

-If you have existing RV parks in your business portfolio, your chances of approval may be higher.
+If you have existing RV parks in your business portfolio, your chances of approval will likely be higher.
 Your accountant can help you draw up comprehensive business statements that could help improve your chance of approval and get you a decent rate.

 Business loans to consider when buying an RV park